CX-Box/cxbox-doc/docs/widget/type/property/sorting/sorting.md

 !!! info
     Sorting won't function until the page is refreshed after adding or updating records.

+**Please pay attention to the sorting behavior:**

+If a user-defined sorting has been applied, it should be preserved when navigating via drill-down or between screens.

 How does it look?
 ![sorting.gif](sorting.gif)